 “My paintings are so connected to me that I don’t know where I end and the paintings begin.
 I paint everything: my past, my current self exactly where I am, the future.
 I paint something and then it happens in my life.
 I paint people and then I meet them.”

-Detroit-based artist Linda Ward makes paintings that are deeply honest, instinctually visceral and capture an essence of fleeting life-moments - how it is felt rather than how it is objectively perceived.
-Her paintings are a continual reminder to give power to one’s intuition and to live curiously in every moment.
+Detroit artist Linda Ward's paintings are honest, instinctually visceral and capture the essence of fleeting life-moments - how it is feels rather than how it is objectively perceived.
+Her paintings are a continual reminder to give power to one’s intuition and live curiously in every moment.

-In the 500 Portrait project, Ward set a “one and done” rule: finish a painting and then move to the next.
-There’s no going back to re-work, no fussing, just moving forward.
+In this series, Ward set a “one and done” rule: finish a painting and then move to the next.
+There’s no re-work, only moving forward.
 And of course, only painted portraits.
-These stringent parameters actually made the creativity flow because many decisions that can sometimes hinder the progress were made in advance.
-Out of this came a lot of experimentation, a lot of new life and a probably the most important thing of all: understanding when a painting is done.
-This answer is different for every artist.
+These parameters made the creativity flow because many left-brained decisions were made in advance.
+There was a lot of experimentation, new life and clarity on a difficult question: understanding when a painting is done.

-Ward lives and works in Detroit.
 Ward received a BA in art from Western Michigan University.
-Ward’s work has been shown in Detroit and Kalamazoo and is in collections all across North America.
+Her work has been shown in North America and is in collections all across the world.

 April 2019 issue, page 24

 Dubbed Linda’s #500Portraits series the “Magnum opus of her career”